ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 initial.dyn.dat
 ---------------
 The `initial.dyn.dat` files contains various theoretical quantities pertaining to the dynamical evolution of your cluster, such as theoretical core radius, total mass, central density, central velocity dispersion, etc. This file may be used to create, for example, plots of core radii or half-light radii versus time for a given simulation.
+Be warned that these theoretical quantities are not necessarily the same as the way observers would define these quantities.
+However, these quantities are all useful for establishing a general idea of how the cluster evolves.

 ================  =====================================================
 ``t``               Time